Cartellino: History

 In her 2009 PhD thesis, Kandice Rawlings distinguishes the cartellino from other written element including in a painting, such as depictions of inscriptions in stone or on wooden plaques, or writing in books held by subjects, or on streamers or banderoles.
 Other contemporary terms that were used for the same device include letterina, cartucce, and bolletta – that is, small letter, cartouche, or label.
 Despite the similarity of the word, there is little evidence of any connection with the cardellino (goldfinch, a symbol of Christ's Passion).

 Rawlings documents 412 Italian paintings with cartellini, almost all religious subject or portraits.
-Early examples are connected with Padua, but about three quarters were painted by artists trained or active in Venice and the Veneto.
+Early examples are connected with Padua.
+About three quarters were painted by artists trained or active in Venice and the Veneto.
 About three quarters were painted between 1470 and 1530, with the largest number in the first decade of the 16th century.
-About four fifths contain the artist's signature; a third include a date, often alongside a signature.
-In addition, Rawlinges identifies another 74 paintings from outside Italy that include cartellini, principally from Germany (mainly Albrecht Dürer in the early 16th century), England (mainly Holbein in the mid-1500s), and Spain (mainly El Greco in the late 16th and early 17th century, Velázquez in the 1630s, and Zurbarán as late as the 1660).
+About four fifths contain the artist's signature.
+A third include a date, often alongside a signature.
+Rawlings identifies another 74 paintings from outside Italy that include cartellini, principally from Germany, mainly Albrecht Dürer in the early 16th century, England, mainly Holbein in the mid-1500s, and Spain, mainly El Greco in the late 16th and early 17th century, Velázquez in the 1630s, and Zurbarán as late as the 1660s.

 The cartellino had a knowing revival in Diego Rivera's 1915 Zapatista Landscape.